patrikholcak/hap-server/README.md

 ## Standalone Example

-In standalone mode, every accessory will be published on the network separately and each get a port assigned, starting with `51826`.
+In standalone mode, every accessory will be published on the network separately and each will get a port assigned, starting with `51826`.

 ```ts
 import { Standalone } from "hap-server";